ewallace/2018-06-12-Edinburgh/index.md

   {% include lc/intro.html %}
 {% endif %}

+  This workshop is hosted by [Edinburgh Parallel Computing Centre](https://www.epcc.ed.ac.uk/), and organised in collaboration by [ARCHER](http://www.archer.ac.uk), the [Software Sustainability Institute](http://www.software.ac.uk), and [UoE Research Data Service](https://www.ed.ac.uk/information-services/research-support/research-data-service/about-the-research-data-service).

 {% comment %}
   AUDIENCE

   Explain who your audience is.
 (In particular, tell readers if the workshop is only open to people from a particular institution.
  {% endcomment %}

+  The course is aimed at graduate students and other researchers.
+  **You don't need to have any previous knowledge of the tools that will
+    be presented at the workshop.**

 {% if page.carpentry == "swc" %}
   {% include sc/who.html %}
 {% elsif page.carpentry == "dc" %}